-When your being managed out at work your employer may, for example, try and use a “below expectations” rating as a catalyst for instigating a formal performance process against you.
+When you’re being managed out at work your employer may, for example, try and use a “below expectations” rating as a catalyst for instigating a formal performance process against you.
 The performance process could include inviting you to disciplinary meetings, issuing warnings, and providing you with an opportunity to improve.

 Alternatively, your employer could try and suggest that there is a business need to either restructure the business or simply reduce headcount.
 Suppose you are doing a specific/unique role, your position might conveniently cease to exist within the new structure.
 Should, for example, your role be broadly the same as others, and your employer intends to reduce numbers, you may find yourself selected for redundancy against your peers.
 Your employer would need to consult with you and search for reasonable alternative roles.

 Reaching a deal

-When your being managed out at work sometimes it’s possible to have an off-the-record (without prejudice) discussion and thrash out a deal.
+When you’re being managed out at work sometimes it’s possible to have an off-the-record (without prejudice) discussion and thrash out a deal.
 Your employer may agree to pay you off on condition that you leave and don’t bring any employment claims.
 The parties would then normally enter into a settlement agreement and it is a requirement that you obtain legal advice before entering into such an agreement.
 This allows you to assess your options and obtain important information.
 For example, you need to be aware that the first £30,000 of a termination or compensation payment can sometimes, depending on the circumstances, be paid tax-free.
 This is not always so though.
 For example a sum corresponding to notice pay is taxable.